sophiekoonin/localghost/src/blog/posts/2026-06-21-new-old-theme.md

 The challenge came wiring it all together in a way that didn't cause flashes of unstyled content (the dreaded FOUC) or flashes of the wrong stage before we calculate the current time.
 This is a static site, so it's all client-side JS.
 Ideally I'd compute user's the current time on the server and serve the content with the correct colour values in the HTML, but my web host only supports static sites.

-To get around that I had to add another separate `init.js` script which runs instantly - it's got a bit of a copy and paste job going on with some of the functions, but it does a very rudimentary check of the user's current time and sets the stage accordingly with no transitions, just so there's *some* styling.
+To get around that I had to add another separate `init.js` script which runs instantly - it's got a bit of a copy and paste job going on with some of the functions, but it does a very rudimentary check of the user's current time and sets the stage accordingly with no transitions, just so there's *some* styling on initial load.
 My JS is all modules, so is [deferred by default](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/script#defer).
-I could've also done this in an inline script.
-I experimented with making all the js render-blocking with `blocking="render"`, but that felt a bit gross and also didn't fix the FOUC in Firefox.
+I experimented with making *all* the JS render-blocking with `blocking="render"`, but that felt a bit gross and also didn't fix the FOUC in Firefox.

 But that's fine, y'know?
+It still loads in well under a second, and still looks good if you have JS disabled.
 It's my personal site and it doesn't need to be perfect.